uckocaman/uckocaman/README.md

 ## Hi, I'm Umut 👋

-I'm Umut, I'm currently working as a Data Management Consultant at Datum Consulting.
-I work on our clients' Data Warehouse development projects.
-In addition, I develop scripts to automate repetitive processes of our customers.
+I'm Umut, I'm currently working as a Data Warehouse Analyst at Trendyol Tech.
+I help bridge the gap between business units and complex large datasets.

 In addition to these, I attend trainings and develop projects to improve myself in the fields of Cloud and Data Engineering.
 I am interested in woodworking as a hobby.